gammapy/gammapy/docs/index.rst

     ^^^^^^^^^^^^^^^

     New to *Gammapy*?
 Check out the getting started documents.
-They contain information on how to install and start using *Gammapy'* in your local desktop.
+They contain information on how to install and start using *Gammapy* on your local desktop computer.

     +++